Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/Windows-EC2/README.md

 ## [Pull S3 Bucket files into the Windows Instance](#Windows-S3) ##

 > The pre-requisite for this module is having completed the introduction to [S3](../S3/README.md) tutorial.
-You are expected to have an SSH Key Pair and Putty.exe in an S3 Bucket, publicly availible via URL.
+You are expected to have an SSH Key Pair and Putty.exe in an S3 Bucket, publicly available via URL.

 Once you are successfully in your RDP session, navigate to your [S3 dashboard](https://console.aws.amazon.com/S3/) and locate your the uploaded SSH key pair and putty.exe in your S3 Bucket.

-Copy their publicly accessible URL and paste it into the Windows JumpBox browser to download the files locally into your `C:\\Users\Administrator\Downlaods` folder.
+Copy their publicly accessible URL and paste it into the Windows JumpBox browser to download the files locally into your `C:\\Users\Administrator\Downloads` folder.

 We will use these files soon in subsequent steps.
 This step shows how useful S3 can be from an end client's perspective.
 In later labs, we will soon see how useful S3 can be from a server's perspective for service-service or client-service communication when dealing with persistent data.